You can connect to the CLI using a direct console connection, SSH, the FortiExplorer app on your iOS device, or the CLI console in the GUI.

 - Press Enter on the keyboard to connect to the CLI.

 - Log in to the CLI using your username and password (default: admin and no password).

 You can now enter CLI commands, including configuring access to the CLI through SSH.

-SSH access to the CLI is accomplished by connecting your computer to the FortiGate unit using one of its network ports.
+SSH access to the CLI is accomplished by connecting your computer to the FortiGate using one of its network ports.
 You can either connect directly, using a peer connection between the two, or through any intermediary network.

 If you do not want to use an SSH client and you have access to the GUI, you can access the CLI through the network using the CLI console in the GUI.

 SSH must be enabled on the network interface that is associated with the physical network port that is used.

 If your computer is not connected either directly or through a switch to the FortiGate, you must also configure the FortiGate with a static route to a router that can forward packets from the FortiGate to the computer.
 This can be done using a local console connection, or in the GUI.

 To connect to the FortiGate CLI using SSH, you need: